orkhanahmadov/orkhanahmadov.github.io/_posts/2020-12-02-rendering-response-from-laravel-exception.md

 ```

 Here we can see that whenever exception gets thrown in Laravel,
-exception handler before rendering exception first checks if exception class has `render()` method in it or exception class is an instance of `Responsable` interface.
+exception handler before rendering it first checks if exception class has `render()` method or exception class is an instance of `Illuminate\Contracts\Support\Responsable` interface.
 If any of these checks are satisfied Laravel will render contents of `render()` method on exception class instead of rendering default exception view.

 Knowing this new trick we can modify our example `FailedRequestException` class to have `render()` method.